theCapypara/riptide-docs/source/user_docs/7_working_with_riptide.rst

 For example, if you have two projects, both with a MySQL server that would normally run on port 3306, then the first project may reserve the port 3306 and the second one 3307.
-These ports will always stay the same for these projects so you can configure your SQL software for these projects.
+The ports will always stay the same for these projects so you can configure your SQL software accordingly.

 To view the additional ports for a project, run ``riptide status`` after the services have been started: